Candidates deny racial concerns in policing during Carlisle rally

 Keefer and others also maintained that there was not a racial concern with the deaths of citizens during police actions, despite recent high-profile cases of such.

 “Even the cases that we’re seeing right now – the George Floyd, the Breonna Taylor – those were bad situations,” Keefer said.
 “I mean, those were poor practices but they weren’t race-related.
-If that was a white person there the outcome would’ve been the same.”
+If that would've been a white person that was there the outcome would’ve been the same.”

 Statistically, however, there is a racial component.
 A study published in 2016 in the American Journal of Preventative Medicine found that, using data from 2009-2012, Blacks who were killed by police during law enforcement actions “were more likely to be unarmed” than white and Hispanic victims; another, published in the Journal of Social Sciences in 2018 found that 30 percent of Blacks killed by police in 2015 were unarmed, compared to 19 percent of whites.